alleyinteractive/.github/CONTRIBUTING.md

 ### Branch Names

-The default branch for repositories is `trunk`.
-Always work from the `trunk` branch and open up pull requests against it.
+The default branch for open-source repositories is `develop`.
+Always work from the `develop` branch and open up pull requests against it.

+The default branch name of `develop` only applies to 'package' repositories that have the intended purpose of being distributed in a standalone plugin/library/framework/etc. Hosted packages, those where the repository represents a hosted website, should use `main` as a default branch name.

-Projects should always reference a tagged version of a project and never track `trunk`/`dev-trunk`.
-The `trunk` branch is considered 'nightly' and unstable at all times and is subject to change without notice.
+Projects should always reference a tagged version of a project and never track `develop`/`dev-develop`.
+The `develop` branch is considered 'nightly' and unstable at all times and is subject to change without notice.
 Releases that follow the [release process](#release-process) should always be backward compatible and well documented via a `CHANGELOG`.

 ### Coding Style